yanc0/untrak/README.md

 exclude:
 - namespace
 ```
-To show untracked resources in you cluster (out) simply launch `untrak` like so:
+To show untracked resources in your cluster (out) simply launch `untrak` like so:

 ```
 $ untrak -c untrak.yaml -o text